anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/insights.md

   -Contextual
   -Organic
   -Baseline
-* **`Spend`**: View the total spend (cost) associated with each channel.
+* **`Spend`**: View the total spend associated with each channel.
 The amounts are shown in the local currency ($), which represents the total expenditure on that particular category.
 If there is no expenditure in a category, it is indicated with a dash (-). *Currency can be changed while creating a model in the Configuration (step 3 of model creation)*
 * **`Revenue`**: The total revenue generated from each channel.
 For categories that do not directly generate revenue (like Baseline), this value may be negative or zero.
   * pRevenue - Platform Revenue is fetched from the ad platform itself to view the reported platform metrics.
 Most platform reports usually under or over-value conversion KPIs.
   * iRevenue - The incremental revenue is calculated by the MMM model.
 This helps understand the additional revenue contributed solely by a specific marketing channel.